 I felt that something was missing in this equation – as if a hidden factor hadn’t manifested itself in the operations of the projects I was involved in.

 What Was Wrong?

-This “mode” of work was something that lasted for some time, and unfortunately left certain things behind that was harmful both to the people involved in the process and for the operations and resources used:
+This “mode” of work was something that lasted for some time, and unfortunately left certain things behind that were harmful both to the people involved in the process and to the operations and resources used:

 - Lack of purpose & direction

 - Lack of passion

 - The absence of the required training